The Wall: Recording

-Ezrin's poor punctuality caused problems with the tight schedule dictated by Waters.
+Ezrin's poor punctuality caused problems with the tight schedule followed by Waters.
 Mason found Ezrin's behaviour "erratic", but used his elaborate and unlikely excuses for his lateness as ammunition for "tongue-in-cheek resentment".
 Ezrin's share of the royalties was less than the rest of the band and he viewed Waters as a bully, especially when Waters mocked him by having badges made that read NOPE (No Points Ezrin), alluding to his lesser share.
 Ezrin later said he had had marital problems and was not "in the best shape emotionally".

 Waters' relationship with Richard Wright (pictured in 2006) collapsed during production, leading to Wright's firing.

 More problems became apparent when Waters's relationship with Wright broke down.
 The band were rarely in the studio together.
 Ezrin and Guthrie spliced Mason's previously recorded drum tracks together, and Guthrie worked with Waters and Gilmour during the day, returning at night to record Wright's contributions.
 Wright, worried about the effect that the introduction of Ezrin would have on band relationships, was keen to have a producer's credit on the album.
 Their albums since More (1969) had credited production to "Pink Floyd".

 Waters agreed to a trial period with Wright producing, after which he was to be given a producer's credit, but after a few weeks he and Ezrin expressed dissatisfaction with Wright's methods.
 A confrontation with Ezrin led to Wright working only at nights.
 Gilmour also expressed his annoyance, complaining that Wright's lack of input was "driving us all mad".
 Ezrin later reflected: "it sometimes felt that Roger was setting him up to fail.
 Rick gets performance anxiety.
 You have to leave him alone to freeform, to create ..."

 Wright was troubled by a failing marriage and the onset of depression, exacerbated by his non-residency.
 While the other band members brought their children, Wright's children were older and could not join as they were attending school; he said he missed them "terribly".
 The band's holidays were booked for August, after which they were to reconvene at Cherokee Studios in Los Angeles, but Columbia offered the band a better deal in exchange for a Christmas release of the album.
 Waters increased the band's workload accordingly, booking time at the nearby Studio Miraval.
 He also suggested recording in Los Angeles ten days earlier than agreed, and hiring another keyboardist to work alongside Wright, whose keyboard parts had not yet been recorded.
 Wright refused to cut short his family holiday in Rhodes.